Avikai-Soria/Blackjack/README.md

-The game is Blackjack, also known as 21.
+# Blackjack (21) Game

+Welcome to the exciting world of Blackjack!
+Test your luck and strategy in this classic card game.

+## Rules

-Each card worth its value, while Prince, Queen and King are worth 10 Aces are special, as they will worth either 11 or 1, depends on what value is better for you The goal is to get the sum of cards to 21, or as close as possible.
+- Each card is worth its face value.
+- Face cards (Prince, Queen, and King) are worth 10 points each.
+- Aces are special and can be worth either 11 or 1, depending on which value benefits you more.
+- The goal is to reach a sum of 21 or as close as possible without exceeding it.
-If you accidentally exceed 21, you lose your bet.
+- If your card total exceeds 21, you lose your bet.
-If you managed to hit a Blackjack, which means get 10 + Ace, you'll be rewarded extra coins You can side bet on Insurance in case the dealer's up card is Ace.
+- Achieve a Blackjack by getting a 10 and an Ace, and you'll be rewarded with extra coins.
+- Consider an Insurance side bet when the dealer's up card is an Ace.
-You can split your hand if you have enough money and both of your first 2 cards has same value Losing means losing the sum you bet.
-Tie doesn't lose or gain money.
-Good luck!
+- If you have enough funds and receive two cards of the same value, you can choose to split your hand.
+- Losing means forfeiting the sum you bet, while a tie results in no monetary gain or loss.

+## How to Play

+1. Start by placing your bet.
+2. Receive two cards and decide whether to hit, stand, double down, or split.
+3. Aim for a sum of 21 without going over.
+4. Enjoy the thrill of the game and good luck!

+## Special Features

+- **Blackjack Bonus:** Earn extra coins for hitting a Blackjack.
+- **Insurance:** Consider an additional bet when the dealer's up card is an Ace.
+- **Splitting:** Divide your hand into two separate hands if your initial cards have the same value.

+Have fun playing Blackjack, and may the odds be in your favor!